Maraden Panggabean: Supersemar controversy

-Although originally not part of the events which led to the formulation of Supersemar and Suharto receiving executive power, Panggabean became part of the controversy in 1998.
-According to Sukardjo Wilardjito, a presidential bodyguard stationed at Bogor, Panggabean was present with Amirmachmud, M Jusuf, and Basuki Rahmat, the three generals that many accounts agree to have been present when Supersemar was signed.
+Although originally not part of the events that led to the formulation of Supersemar and Suharto receiving executive power, Panggabean became part of the controversy in 1998.
+According to Sukardjo Wilardjito, a presidential bodyguard stationed at Bogor, Panggabean was present with Amir Machmud, Mohammad Jusuf, and Basuki Rahmat, the three generals that many accounts agree to have been present when Supersemar was signed.
 According to Sukardjo, Panggabean, alongside Basuki held Sukarno at gunpoint while he signed a pre-prepared Supersemar.

 New Order

 Military career during New Order

 In July 1966, the position of Deputy Army Commander was created and Panggabean was appointed to the position to assist Suharto with his increasing workload.
 In 1967, Panggabean became Army Commander himself.
-As Army Commander, Panggabean witnessed a reorganization in the Indonesian National Armed Forces which saw the armed services commanders be reduced in status to chief of staffs under the control of an Army commander, a position to be filled by Suharto himself.
+As Army Commander, Panggabean witnessed a reorganization in the Indonesian National Armed Forces which saw the armed services commanders be reduced in status to chief of staff under the control of an Army commander, a position to be filled by Suharto himself.
 In 1969, Panggabean became the Commander of Kopkamtib.
 Two years later, in 1971, Suharto reshuffled the Cabinet and Panggabean became Deputy Commander in addition to becoming State Minister assisting the President in matters of Defense and Security.

 Panggabean reached the pinnacle of his military career in 1973 when he became Commander of the Indonesian National Armed Forces in addition to becoming Minister of Defense and Security.
-As Commander, Panggabean had differences with Minister of Foreign Affairs Adam Malik in the way in which Indonesia should approach its foreign policy in South East Asia.
+As Commander, Panggabean had differences with Minister of Foreign Affairs Adam Malik in the way in which Indonesia should approach its foreign policy in Southeast Asia.
 Malik wanted ASEAN to only be about economic cooperation whilst Panggabean wanted ASEAN to also be about security cooperation.
 In addition, Panggabean also wanted to send troops to assist the South Vietnamese in the Vietnam War.
 On this matter, Suharto sided with Malik.

 In April 1978, Panggabean was discharged as Commander of the Indonesian National Armed Forces and Minister of Defense and Security.

 Golkar

-In addition to continuing his military career, Panggabean also began a political career by being involved in Golkar, the political party which Suharto had chosen as part of his re-election bid.
+In addition to continuing his military career, Panggabean also began a political career by being involved in Golkar, the political party that Suharto had chosen as part of his re-election bid.
 In 1973, Panggabean became a member of the Golkar Executive Board before becoming Chairman of the Executive Board in 1974.
 He served in this position until 1978 when Suharto replaced him in the position.
 Nevertheless, Panggabean was retained as vice chairman of the executive board and served as the day-to-day chairman until 1988.

 Government official

-After being discharged as commander, Panggabean was named by Suharto as Coordinating Minister of Politics and Security.
+After being discharged as commander, Panggabean was named by Suharto as the Coordinating Minister of Politics and Security.
 He served as Minister until 1983 when he was appointed Chairman of the Supreme Advisory Council.
 When his term ended in 1988, Panggabean retired from politics.

 Other activities

 In 1985, Panggabean became Advisory Chairman for the Joint Organization of Batak Tradition and Culture.
-In 1989, he became a Patron of the Bona Pasogit Foundation, an organization dealing with rehabilitation of earthquake affected areas in Panggabean's native Tarutung.
+In 1989, he became a Patron of the Bona Pasogit Foundation, an organization dealing with the rehabilitation of earthquake-affected areas in Panggabean's native Tarutung.